CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Novice/MeleeCantrip.md

 **Skills required:**

-- Any magic capable of effect the material world (level 0)
+- Any magic capable of effecting the material world (level 0)